lonnie-nguyen/JSON-java-private/README_Milestones.md

 ## Milestone 3
 ### Summary:
-One overloaded method has been added with the method declaration:
+One overloaded method has been added to src/main/java/XML with the method declaration:
 ```java
 static JSONObject toJSONObject(Reader reader, Function<String, String> keyTransformer)
 ```
-The method can be found in src/main/java/XML.java

 To test the method, three JUnit tests have been added in XMLTest with the signatures:
 > checkKeyReplacement()